Fenerbahçe S.K. (football): Pre-Süper Lig (1907–1959)

-1959–1969
+60s to 80s

 The Turkish Football Federation founded a professional national league in 1959, which continues today under the name of the Süper Lig.
 Fenerbahçe won the first tournament, beating archrivals Galatasaray 4–1 on aggregate.
 The next year, Fenerbahçe participated in the European Cup for the first time.
 They qualified through a 4–3 win over Csepel SC, being the first Turkish club to advance to the next round by eliminating its opponent.
 They lost their first-round match to Nice 1–5 in a playoff game after drawing on aggregate.
 Fenerbahçe reached the quarter-final of the 1963–64 European Cup Winners' Cup where it was eliminated by MTK Budapest.

 Fenerbahçe won four more league titles in the 1960s and were runners-up three times, making it the most successful club of that era.
 Fenerbahçe was coached by Ignác Molnár at the time, a famous Hungarian coach who had introduced a new style of football in Turkey.
 Under his guidance, Fenerbahçe managed to eliminate English champions Manchester City in the first round of the 1968–69 European Cup.

 In the 1966–67 Balkans Cup (a competition set up for Eastern European clubs from Albania, Bulgaria, Greece, Romania, Turkey and Yugoslavia that existed between the 1960–61 and 1993–94 seasons), Fenerbahçe won the cup after three final matches against Greek club AEK Athens, making them the first Turkish club to win a non-domestic competition.
 This success would remain unparalleled by a Turkish club until Sarıyer and Samsunspor won the cup many years later in the 1990s, when the competition lost much of its popularity.

-Later years

 The 1970s saw Fenerbahçe bring in the famous Didi as their new coach.
 Fenerbahçe won four more league titles, including a double with Cemil Turan being the top goal scorer three times.
 The 1970s also established a rivalry with Trabzonspor, where for almost a decade Fenerbahçe and Trabzonspor were competing with each other for the title.
 The 1980s saw Fenerbahçe win three more league titles.
 Under the guidance of Kálmán Mészöly, Fenerbahçe managed to eliminate French champions Bordeaux in the first round of the 1985–86 European Cup.
 This victory marked a turning point as for almost a decade no Turkish club managed to get past the first round in European competitions.